 The amount of extra clothing that you should bring depend on time of year, weather, water temperature and length of trip.
 A complete list of what to bring for both on an off the river will be sent out with a trip itinerary for each trip we run.
 If you are selecting a spring or fall trip, or if you get cold easily, please pay special attention for the items that we list for proper layering of non-cotton clothing.

 Special requests need to be done with our office in advance.
 Reservations are based on space availability in each boat.
 Chartered trips or special reserved boat options can be made available in special circumstances.
 Our staff and guides will keep parties together whenever possible, we do reserve the right to make any final crew assignments.

 Please understand that when a reservation is made with River Drifters, it is a commitment for us to hold space for you and we can (and do) turn away others from that particular date.
 If you decide to cancel, it can be difficult for use to book someone else on that trip, especially if cancellations are made close to the departure date.
 With this in mind we must be firm to the following policy.

-Multi-day trips: A $25/person cancellation fee will be assessed on any multi-day trip cancellation.
-If the cancellation is made during that two week period, a 50% per person fee will be charge.
+Multi-day trips: A $50/person cancellation fee will be assessed on any multi-day trip cancellation.
+If the cancellation is made during that Two Week period, a 50% per person fee will be charge.
 However, you may substitute another person, with no penalty.
-OR you may transfer the trip to another date, any date transfers must be made within 72 hours prior to trip departure.
+OR you may transfer the trip to another date within the same rafting season.
+Any date transfers must be made within 7 Days prior to trip departure.

 There are no exceptions to these cancellation policies.